 Facts/Trivia

-• During her school years, the school fee was Rs.
+- During her schooling, the school fee was Rs.
 25, but she could not afford it due to her family’s financial situation.
-Her teacher helped her and waived her tuition fees.
+Her teacher helped her and waived her tuition fee.
 She said,

 Everything I give will be accepted by the institution.”

-• According to Anuradha, she is a Catholic.
-Her grandfather was born a Hindu but converted to Catholicism because he belonged to the lowest caste hierarchy and was therefore barred from entering temples, segregated from the main village, denied the right to an education, sentenced to slavery, and had no independent source of income.
+- According to Anuradha, she is a Catholic.
+Her grandfather was born a Hindu but converted to Catholicism because he belonged to the lowest caste hierarchy and was therefore barred from entering temples, segregated from the main village, denied education, sentenced to slavery, and had no independent source of income.
 At the time, a convert to Christianity of any denomination could technically become an outsider in Hindu society, so these taboos did not apply to him, according to reports.
 Speaking about the matter, Anuradha said,

 Christian missionaries treated these once excluded people with compassion and human warmth.
 I was raised Catholic and had no inferiority complex.
 The Catholic missions in my area established schools and hostels where I could easily receive an education and did not face discrimination.
 The Catholic emphasis on love and compassion for fellow man and the teaching that serving humanity is equivalent to serving God must have laid the foundation for my service-oriented attitude.